How to Care for Your Horses’ Hooves

 Causes: The outer layer of the hoof wall and sole does not act as a protective barrier and is stripped of its natural defenses.
 Harsh hoof treatments, harsh chemicals (shampoos, soaps), very dry environmental conditions, very cold environmental conditions.
 Hoof genetically predisposed to hardness/dryness meets unfavorable conditions.

 Repair: A horse with a dry and brittle hoof can benefit from a bit more moisture.
 Standing in a puddle, hosing, soaking, spraying CLEAN bedding with a little water.
-Clean hoof daily with water and hoof brush, then dry thoroughly with a towel and apply a moisturizing, protective hoof conditioner (NO petroleum-based products!).
+Clean hoof daily with water and hoof brush, then dry thoroughly with a towel and apply a moisturizing, protective hoof conditioner (Preferably no petroleum-based products!).
+After the hoof condition has noticeably improved, switch to an all-around hoof ointment (I like Effol Classic Hoof Ointment).

 Maintain: Clean and condition daily or at least several times per week to maintain the outer layer’s ability to lock in moisture.
 Monitor the hoof for signs of dryness and soak or hose when needed.